tgf-0/skyscan/readme.md

 - Requires at least one Advanced YOLOL Chip (two if using the Velocity plugin)
 - Requires 3 Navigation Receivers
 - Skyscan is not scalable.
 In fact it may actually be possible to have a single coordinate refer to two different points in space (though it is unlikely you will encounter these points)
+- No one's checked my math, yet.
 - Ongoing support and updates of this system is limited* <br><small>*The author has a full-time job, a newborn baby, and is finishing graduate certificate courses.
 What little free time is left will probably be spent actually trying to playing the game.</small>

 ## Installation
+(Steps can be perfomed in any order)

 ### 1. Install controls and display:
 !["Skyscan console controls"](img/console-controls.png)